Quantum Pattern Matching in Generalised Degenerate Strings: Preliminaries

 The final key ingredient of our algorithms is Grover's search~\cite{Grover96} and its generalization in the framework of amplitude amplification~\cite{Brassard2002}. \begin{theorem}[\cite{Brassard2002, Grover96}] Let $\mathcal{A}$ be a quantum algorithm with no measurement, such that $\mathcal{A}|0\rangle = \sqrt{1-a}|\psi_0\rangle + \sqrt{a}|\psi_1\rangle$, where $|\psi_1\rangle$ denotes a superposition of target states, $|\psi_0\rangle$ is a superposition of the non-target states and $a$ is the success probability ($0 < a \le 1$).
 There exists a quantum algorithm that finds a target state with probability at least $\max(1-a, a)$ using $O(1/\sqrt{a})$ applications of $\mathcal{A}$ and $\mathcal{A}^{-1}$. \end{theorem} If $\mathcal{A}$ is a classical function, this corresponds to standard Grover's search.
 Since $\mathcal{A}$ can also be a Grover's search itself, this result allows us to nest Grover's searches one into the other to achieve better speed-ups.
 In our context, the success probability $a$ is the ratio between the number of solutions over the number of possibilities.
 For example, if we compare two strings both of length $n$ and we look for a single-character mismatch, then $a=\frac mn$, where $m$ is the number of single-character mismatches.
 Then, the complexity of finding one mismatch is $O\left(\frac{1}{\sqrt{a}}\right)=O\left(\sqrt{\frac nm}\right)$.
 This goes to $O\left(\sqrt{n}\right)$ in the worst case, that is when $m=1$.
+When the error probability of the oracle function is two-sided, that is both false positives and false negatives are possible, this framework can still be used with at most a $O(\log n)$-factor overhead~\cite{HMDeW03}.